Cortisol Blood Test

 What the Cortisol AM Test Can Help to Diagnose

 The cortisol status of a patient is used to diagnose and monitor health conditions that affect the adrenal glands, the pituitary, and the hypothalamus.
 Measuring blood cortisol levels can help diagnose these health conditions, such as Cushing's syndrome and Addison’s disease.
-So, cortisol serum concentrations are used to keep an eye on a number of diseases where the body makes too much or too little cortisol as well as a number of treatments, such as dexamethasone suppression therapy in Cushing syndrome and hormone replacement therapy in Addison's disease.
+So, cortisol serum concentrations are used to keep an eye on a number of diseases where the body makes too much or too little cortisol, as well as a number of treatments, such as dexamethasone suppression therapy in Cushing syndrome and hormone replacement therapy in Addison's disease.
 Diagnostic testing, including a serum cortisol test, can help find the cause of symptoms, such as health conditions that cause high levels of cortisol, like Cushing’s syndrome and Cushing’s disease.
+Additionally, the cortisol AM test can also help diagnose conditions like Addison disease, where the body does not produce enough cortisol.

 Pregnancy, contraceptives, and estrogen therapy, including birth control pills, give rise to elevated cortisol concentrations.
-It is possible to find cortisol levels that are too high in samples from people who have been given prednisolone, methylprednisolone, or prednisone.
+It is possible to find cortisol levels that are too high in samples from people who have been given prednisolone, methylprednisolone, or prednisone, which are synthetic glucocorticoids.
 During metyrapone tests, 11-deoxycortisol levels are elevated.
 Falsely-elevated cortisol values may be determined due to cross-reactions.
 Patients suffering from 21-hydroxylase deficiency exhibit elevated 21-deoxycortisol levels, and this can also give rise to elevated cortisol levels.
-Additionally, high doses of certain steroid medicines for a long time to treat conditions such as asthma and rheumatoid arthritis can also cause elevated cortisol levels.
+Additionally, high doses of certain steroid medicines, such as synthetic glucocorticoids, for a long time to treat conditions such as asthma and rheumatoid arthritis can also cause elevated cortisol levels.

 The time of sample collection must be taken into account when interpreting results due to cortisol secretion and circadian rhythm.
 Severe stress can also give rise to elevated cortisol levels.